Venetian Crusade: Fall of Banias

 Then a rumor spread that al-Mazdaqānī and the Nizaris were conspiring with Baldwin.
 Ibn al-Athīr claimed that Baldwin II had negotiated an agreement with conspirators within Damascus to hand the city over to him.
 On a specified Friday, the vizier of Damascus, Abū ʿAlī Ṭāhir ibn Saʿd al-Mazdaqānī, was to lock the people in the mosque and open the gates to the crusaders.
 In return, the vizier would be given the city of Tyre, which had only recently been conquered for the Kingdom of Jerusalem by the Venetian Crusade.

 In any case, no such handover occurred because the emir of Damascus, Tāj al-Mulūk Būrī, had al-Mazdaqānī and the Assassins who supported him massacred on 4 September 1129.
 This in turn propelled Isma'il al-Ajami, the Assassin commander of the town of Banias, to surrender his fortress to the crusaders and take refuge with his men in the Kingdom of Jerusalem.
 (Note: The Chronicle of 1234 records that Ismāʿīl's predecessor, Bahrām, who died in 1128, had planned to give his allegiance to Baldwin II.
 Al-Zanki (1989) records that Ismāʿīl died in crusader-controlled Banias early in the year AH 524, which began on 15 December 1129.)
 This was the only territorial acquisition associated with the Crusade of 1129.
 The crusader army marched out to accept the surrender of Banias before turning towards its main objective.
 The need to garrison Banias may have influenced the start date of the campaign.
 Baldwin placed Renier Brus in charge of Banyas.

 Attack on Damascus

+Detailed map of the Crusader states at the time of its greatest territorial extent and power after the Crusade of Damascus.
+The map shows more than 600 identified medieval fortified sites in the Holy Land.

 After taking Banias, in October, the combined crusader army marched to within six miles of Damascus.
 They set up camp near the Wooden Bridge (Jisr al-Khashab) at Dārayyā southwest of the city.
 The Crusader army was large, as it included the new Crusaders led by Fulk and Hugh and the combined armies of all the Crusader states, led by Pons of Tripoli, Bohemond II of Antioch, Joscelin I of Edessa, and Baldwin II of Jerusalem.
 It consisted of at most, 2,000 knights and 10,000 infantry.
 According to William of Tyre, the goal was to take Damascus either by assault or by siege.
 Buri, hearing of the Latin attack, set up camp facing the Crusaders.
 Then a standoff ensued.